jharelbalasabasserrano-dev/jharelbalasabasserrano-dev/README.md

 ## About Me 🚀

 Hello!
-My name is Jhasper B. Serrano, and I am a 24-year-old student from City College of Davao, currently taking up Bachelor of Technical-Vocational Teacher Education major in Computer Programming (BTVTED-CP).
+My name is Jharel B. Serrano, and I am a 24-year-old student from City College of Davao, currently taking up Bachelor of Technical-Vocational Teacher Education major in Computer Programming (BTVTED-CP).

 My goal in life is to finish my education and become a professional who can inspire others through teaching and technology.
 I dream of using my programming knowledge to create projects that help people and improve systems in schools and communities.

 - 🌱 Currently learning: Blockchain
 - 📫 How to reach me: jharelbalasabas.serrano@ccd.edu.ph